-- In June of 2007 Mike Macchiaroli, as did everyone else, knew that things were going badly awry because mortgages were going bad in large numbers.
-Whether anything could have been done at that point is unclear. - Mike Macchiaroli stated he does not think holding company regulation works well.
+- By April/May of 2007 it was too late; it was clear to Mike Macchiaroli that something was wrong with the CSE Program. - In June of 2007 Mike Macchiaroli knew the CSE Program was done.
+He also knew that mortgages were going bad. - Mike Macchiaroli stated he does not think holding company regulation works.
 There are too many legal entities and too much leverage.